-If your label-free visa is still valid and you obtain a new passport, you will need to notify an office of the Department of Immigration and Border Protection, to request that the visa in your old passport be transferred to your new passport.
+If your label-free visa is still valid and you obtain a new passport, you will need to notify an office of the Department of Home Affairs, to request that the visa in your old passport be transferred to your new passport.
 Visa holders who obtain a new passport and seek to enter Australia on a label-free visa issued to their old passport will experience difficulties at check in.

 Do I need to always carry the label free visa letter?